-While we await further clarification and guidance from those cases, we highlight in this article the key features of the Cooperation Arrangement and consider how it compares to the recognition and assistance mechanisms available under chapter 15 of the United States ("U.S.") Bankruptcy Code ("chapter 15"), which was enacted following the adoption by the U.S. of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross Border Insolvency (the "Model Law") in 2005.
+While we await further clarification and guidance from those cases, this article highlights the key features of the Cooperation Arrangement and considers how it compares to the recognition and assistance mechanisms available under Chapter 15 of the U.S. Bankruptcy Code ("Chapter 15"), which was enacted following the adoption by the United States of the United Nations Commission on International Trade Law ("UNCITRAL") Model Law on Cross Border Insolvency (the "Model Law") in 2005.
 The Model Law is a framework for dealing with cross-border insolvency and restructuring matters that has so far been adopted in 49 States in a total of 53 jurisdictions around the world.
-Finally, we consider the potential ramifications of the Cooperation Arrangement for offshore creditors and insolvency officeholders in Hong Kong.
+Finally, this article considers the potential ramifications of the Cooperation Arrangement for offshore creditors and insolvency officeholders in Hong Kong.

-Although the Cooperation Arrangement does have some limitations relative to chapter 15, it is an important and positive development for the Hong Kong-China insolvency and restructuring landscape and will give Hong Kong insolvency officeholders an advantage in Chinese group failures that have a sufficient nexus to Hong Kong and one or more of the Pilot Court jurisdictions.
+Although the Cooperation Arrangement does have some limitations relative to Chapter 15, it is an important and positive development for the Hong Kong-China insolvency and restructuring landscape and will give Hong Kong insolvency officeholders an advantage in Chinese group failures that have a sufficient nexus to Hong Kong and one or more of the Pilot Court jurisdictions.